rafaelbdb/fancy-git/README.md

 | fancygit dark                              | Change prompt to the dark style.
 | fancygit dark-double-line                  | Change prompt to the dark style in double line.
 | fancygit dark-col-double-line              | Change prompt to the dark (colored) style in double line.
-| fancygit dark-high-contrast                | Change prompt to the dark (high-contrast) style in double line.
+| fancygit retro-80s-cga                     | Change prompt to the retro (based on 80's CGA graphics) style in double line.
 | fancygit light                             | Change prompt to the light style.
 | fancygit light-double-line                 | Change prompt to the light style in double line.